 People don't give Peter Gelb enough credit.
-In this production of Roberto Devereux he has chosen the perfect cast.
+In this production of Roberto Devereux, from 2016, he has chosen the perfect cast.

 Elisabetta: Sondra Radvanovsky (soprano)